accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate time-synchronised media with subtitles on the screen.
+1. Locate synchronised time-based media with subtitles on the screen.
 1. Check that the subtitles are
 	- relevant (all important audio information is present, including dialogue);
 	- correctly synchronised.
 If there is no delay between the spoken word and the appearance of the subtitles, the subtitles are correctly synchronised.
 The reference standard specifies that subtitles should appear within 100 ms of the [caption time stamp](glossaire.md#time-stamp).